VIRUSES, MEMBRANES AND MICROSCOPY

 Two orthogonal methods form the basis of our experimental work on replication complexes:

 1. Cryo-electron tomography of cells.
 This method is uniquely capable of visualising the macromolecular architecture of the interior of cells at (sub)nanometre resolution, thus enabling in situ structural biology.
-These studies are conducted at the world-class instruments of the Umeå Core Facility Electron Microscopy (UCEM).
+These studies are conducted at the world-class instruments of the Umeå Centre for Electron Microscopy (UCEM).

 2. In vitro reconstitution of membrane-localised biological processes.
 This is a synthetic biology approach aimed at recreating a biological process from its individual components, thus identifying and characterising the minimal machinery required to perform a certain task.
 For in vitro reconstitution experiments we are highly depending on our biochemistry skills to isolate functional forms of the macromolecules involved in the process.
 In a typical experiment we label individual components with fluorescent dyes, assemble them on synthetic membranes such as GUVs (giant unilamellar vesicles) and SLBs (supported lipid bilayers), and analyse their interactions by quantitative fluorescence microscopy at the Biochemical Imaging Centre Umeå (BiCU).